 Skip to content

-Innovations in Digital Interventions
+Innovations in Digital Health Interventions

 DSI Community Health organizes a series of talks to discuss the current innovation in digital interventions.
 The talks will be open to the public to engage in discussions about the current trends in digital health.